 “Team Naughty” vs. “Team Nice”

-Not wishing to jump with both feet into a huge slugfest, like our last battle, we agreed to a smaller battle their Marine/Wolf force (chosen as they wished) against my Ozone Scorpion Drukhari.
+Not wishing to jump with both feet into a huge slugfest, like our last battle, we agreed to a smaller game, with their Marine/Wolf force (chosen as they wished) against my Ozone Scorpion Drukhari.
 We played at my house, on a 4″ by 6″ table, decorated as a snowy scene again (as the last game) with a ruined building in the center, where the sole objective would be.

 In keeping with the Christmas theme, we decided that the objective was a “bag of toys” (surely, valuable technology from the ancient Holy Days of Saint Niklos of Terra) that the Imperial troops needed to keep out the hands of “bad elves” who wanted to keep his treasures for themselves rather than give them away to the faithful, obedient sons and daughters of the Emperor.